Skip to content

 • template_pd_likelihood_monosq_decoupled.py

 These templates treat the MD-derived component profiles as a weighted solute mixture modulated by a single monodisperse hard-sphere structure factor.
+They differ mainly in where the experimental solvent trace enters the scaled model expression.

 \[ I_{\mathrm{mix}}(q) = \sum_{i=0}^{N-1} w_i I_i(q) \]